jiwoojang/ComputerNetworksDemos/ECE358Lab1/README.md

 ### Running
 Run `make run`
-This will build and run the executable
+This will build and run the executable.
+The executable outputs data used in answering each question.